 Ah, prosciutto pizza!
 The epic collision of two titanic Italian inventions explodes with spectacular umami flavor, balanced here by the dreamy, delicate flavor of burrata, and the peppery zip of bright green arugula.

 Like most great Italian dishes, this pizza is all about quality ingredients and simple preparation.
 It's a dish of harmonious counterpoint.
 Less is more.
 Don't bog down your slice.
 Remember, Michelangelo's David emerged from a single block of marble.
-Keep the sauce and toppings light, and bake the pizza with only cheese and sauce, adding the prosciutto, arugula and parmesan afterwards.
+Keep the sauce and toppings light, and bake the pizza with only cheese and sauce, adding the prosciutto, arugula, and Parmesan afterward.
 Your prosciutto will stay silky and tender, and your arugula will hold its vibrant snap.
-Finish with some shaved parmesan (better yet, real Parmigiano-Reggiano), a dash of the best olive oil you can afford, and your masterpiece will be complete.
+Finish with some shaved Parmesan (better yet, real Parmigiano-Reggiano), a dash of the best olive oil you can afford, and your masterpiece will be complete.

-- 3 ounces burrata cheese, cut into 1 inch chunks
+3 ounces burrata cheese, cut into 1-inch pieces

 Gather the ingredients.

 Put the tomato paste into a small bowl.
-Add one tablespoon of water and the salt and stir to combine.
+Add 1 tablespoon of water and the salt and stir to combine.
 Add a tiny bit more water to achieve a spreadable consistency.

 Dust the pizza peel with plenty of flour, and flour your hands.
 Gently stretch your pizza dough into a circle approximately 12 inches in diameter.
 Set it on the well-floured peel.

 Using the back of a spoon, gently spread your tomato sauce onto the dough.
 Leave the outer edge of the dough bare.

 Distribute the burrata onto the pizza.
 Move expeditiously.
 The longer the sauced dough sits on the peel, the more likely it will be to stick when you try to slide it into the oven.